BACK

 • Prototypes

-I think it's safe to generalise that most businesses offer community facilities (functionalities) so that customers and/or users can transfer knowledge.
+The thing with communities is that, generally speaking, most businesses offer community facilities (functionalities) so that customers and/or users can transfer knowledge.
 And that they offer a sense of belonging to members, from beginners through to advanced and very knowledgeable users.

 And that implies members uploading content, but also finding & referring to content.

-Although I'm no where near as geeky as most of SAP's community members, a few things were clear early on;
+The big issue with SAP's community is that audience consisted of many geeky users, and although I'm no where near as geeky as most of SAP's community members, a few things were clear early on;

 #1, The community had a huge worldwide user base and frequent visits (with over 3 million registered users and more than 250k daily visits)